OCAAlliance/AES70-OCC-sphinx/source/Control Classes/OcaBitstringSensor.rst

     .. cpp:function:: OcaStatus GetNrBits(OcaUint16 &NrBits)

-        Gets the number of bits of the bitmask data.
-Returned status indicates success or failure of the retrieval.
+        Gets the number of bits of the bitstring data.

         This method has id ``5.1``.